<<THIS PAGE IS STILL UNDER CONSTRUCTION>>>

 If you have Black cows and want to know if they carry Red or Dun coloring the test will identify Red or Dun.

-This test gives Dexter breeders the ability to choose the result of their breeding choices in regard to Chondrodysplasia.
+This test gives Dexter breeders the ability to choose the result of their breeding choices in regard to Chondrodysplasia & PHA.

 Sample Storage for future testing

-We've typed out the Texas A&M individual envelopes (format provided) for each animal we own and pull hair, according to the Labs instructions.
-We keep thesample envelopes in a card file.
+We've typed out the Texas A&M individual envelopes (format available-contact me) for each animal we own and pull hair, according to the Labs instructions.
+We keep the sample envelopes in a card file.

 When we want to send in a test sample we don't have to wait until we "round up" the herd to pull hair.

-If an animal is sold we'll retain the right to test our sample as needed.
+When animals are sold we retain the right to test our filed samples as needed.